hallvardnmbu/reinforcement-learning/reinforcement-learning/value-based/orion-hpc/README.md

 The checkpointed weights are saved to `./output/weights-{game-number}.pth`.

-The log messages (i.e., info and error messages) are written to `output/debug.txt`.
-In order to view more detailed messages, set the log-level to debug in `train.py`.
+The log messages (i.e., info and error messages) are written to `output/info.txt`.

-Printouts are saved to `output/print.out`, but the most informative output is the displayed in `output/debug.txt`.
+Printouts are saved to `output/print.out`, but the most informative output is the displayed in `output/info.txt`.

+Metrics throughout training is saved to `output/metrics.csv`.